The Danger of Life, Excerpt One: Death at Achnacarry

 They said it always rained in Scotland.
 Private Hannes Lambrechts had seen pictures that proved that wasn’t true.
 But in the short time since he’d arrived in this godforsaken corner of the country the heavens had done little to prove the cynics wrong.

 If it had been quiet in the big hut you’d have been able to hear the rain now, beating down on its outer skin.
 But it wasn’t quiet.
 The largest available space at Achnacarry was crammed with khaki-clad men, talking, cheering and shouting.
 The building was perhaps three or four times as long as it was wide, and in its centre was a boxing ring.
 The early arrivals and the officers had been able to take advantage of the folding chairs set in rows up the sides of the ring and at either end of it.
-But much larger numbers were standing behind the chairs, some trying to see around the heads of the men in front of them, others making surreptitious wagers on the outcomes of the contests taking place in the ring.
+But much larger numbers were standing behind the chairs, some trying to see round the heads of the men in front of them, others making surreptitious wagers on the outcomes of the contests taking place in the ring.

 Hannes was standing at one end of the hut, where he could only catch glimpses of the action.
 He knew that he was witnessing ‘milling’.
 It was the sort of recreational activity that could only have been dreamt up in a place whose whole purpose was to prepare men to kill other men as effectively as possible and avoid being killed themselves in the process.